-3.9.9 Running a Job in the Background
+3.15 Running a Job in the Background

-Running a job in the background generates a report, potentially long-running, without interrupting your workflow.
+Running a job in the background generates a report or exports a dashboard without interrupting your workflow.
 You can keep working in the server as the job runs.
-When the job completes, you can export the report directly to any format and save it in the repository.
-You can share a report with others by sending the generated report by email.
+When the job completes, you can export the job directly to any format and save it in the repository.
+You can the share the output with others by sending it by email.

-Running a job in the background is equivalent to scheduling the report to run immediately without recurrence.
+Running a job in the background is equivalent to scheduling it to run immediately without recurrence.